spham395/05-Python-Programming/chapter5/object-oriented/oop-terminology-review.md

 * A named entity in a function \(or method\) definition that specifies an argument \(or in some cases, arguments\) that the function can accept.

+**Polymorphism**

+* The ability to leverage the same interface for different underlying forms such as data typesclasses or functions.
+This permits  to use entities of different types at different times.

 **Self**

 * Represents the instance of the class.
 By using the "_self_" keyword we can access the _attributes_ and _methods_ of the class in python.